jackhale98/PDT/docs/workflow.md

 # TDT Workflow & Collaboration

-This document describes the git-integrated workflow features in TDT (Tessera Design Toolkit).
+This document describes the workflow features in TDT (Tessera Design Toolkit).

 ## Overview

-TDT provides opt-in workflow commands that help teams collaborate on product data using git and GitHub/GitLab.
-These features are designed for users who may not be familiar with git, providing a guided experience for common review and approval workflows.
+TDT provides workflow commands that help teams collaborate on product data with git-based version control.
+The commands are designed to be **git-transparent** - users run simple TDT commands and git operations happen automatically in the background.

-**Key Principle**: These features are completely optional.
-Git-savvy users can continue using standard git commands directly.
+**For non-git users**: You just run `tdt approve REQ@1` - TDT handles all the git operations for you.

+**For git users**: All git operations are visible with `--verbose`, and you can always use git commands directly.

 ## Status Workflow